 The Plastic Free July® campaign encourages millions around the globe to be a part of the solution to plastic pollution.
 Each year, countries, groups, and individuals highlight plastic pollution issues, and offer tips for how to use less plastic and be more sustainable.
 These are vital steps to take, but this year, we challenge you to go a step further.
-We want to get into the nitty gritty of the plastic pollution crisis.
+Can you be part of the plastic pollution solution?

-This month, we hope to tackle some of the biggest and most important questions, bring new and lesser-known topics to the table for discussion, and inspire ACTION!
-Whether that’s a simple sustainable swap, a conversation with your neighbor about recycling, or a meeting with your elected official about plastic-reduction policies.
+This month, we hope to inspire ACTION!
+Whether that’s a simple sustainable swap, reducing food waste while also using less plastic, or a meeting with your elected official about plastic-reduction policies.
 Each step is essential, because if you’re not a part of the solution, you’re a part of the pollution.

 The Facts